John Henry Anderson: Spiritualism

 In 1854, Anderson held a farewell performance in Aberdeen.
 The success of this show was enough to inspire Anderson not to retire.
 Rather, he began to concentrate his efforts on exposing the tricks of mediums and spiritualist fraud.
 In his shows, he used his daughters to duplicate spiritualist effects.
 Anderson was one of the magicians of his day who exposed the frauds of the Davenport brothers.
-The show played at the Lyceum in London and then moved to Covent Garden in 1855.
-The following year, after a gala performance, the theatre caught fire, destroying all of Anderson's properties and bankrupting him for the second time in his professional career.
+The show played at the Lyceum in London and then moved to the Covent Garden theatre in 1855.
+The following year, after a gala performance and bal masqué the theatre caught fire and was destroyed in the early hours of 5 March 1856, destroying all of Anderson's properties and bankrupting him for the second time in his professional career.

 Anderson stated that spiritualism was a "delusion that has driven ten thousand persons mad in the United States."

 Stage Name used by Hind after his Death

 Sometime between 1879 and 1881, self styled "Professor of Magic" Philip Prentis Hind (1844–1920) began using Anderson as his last name and the stage name of Professor Anderson for his magician's act in Australia presenting himself as the successor to the original Wizard of the North.
 His act included his wife, Louisa, as a clairvoyant.